 This page covers information about what students who are living on campus or in off- campus housing in town can expect during the spring semester.

-Beyond the requirement to self-quarantine for 14 days upon arrival to campus/Chestertown, all students should come prepared with a quarantine/isolation plan.
-An Isolation & Quarantine Planning Guide will be distributed to all students prior to the start of the semester.
+While there is no mandatory quarantine upon arrival to campus/Chestertown, all students should come prepared with a quarantine/isolation plan.
 This planning should include assembling a Go-Kit with:

 - Medications - any prescriptions you take regularly and/or OTC medications

 - Face Coverings/Masks

 - Comfort Food (meals will be delivered, but your favorite snacks can be helpful!

 - Comfortable Clothes